C-Chads/C-Chads/README.md

 # What is the expectation for members?

 None.
 We have a lot of inactive members, you can join just for kicks if that's your thing.
 The true OGs are the ones who contribute.

+# Communication

+We used to use discord to communicate, but due to concerns of it being an unethical platform (Child exploitation, primarily) we currently exclusively use Github.

+You can email members or create discussions to communicate.